 Patients can report drug side effects directly to the FDA through MedWatch.
 This online reporting system is relatively easy for most people with internet connections to access, although it may call for some information that is hard to find.
 That includes things like manufacturer, lot numbers, expiration dates and NDC (National Drug Code number).
 You can also report by phone: (800) FDA-1088.

 It is important to report drug side effects because it is unlikely that drug companies will go out of their way to seek out adverse reactions if they don’t have to.
-And busy health professionals don’t have the time.
+And busy health professionals often don’t have the time.
 It is you, the patient, who has a vested interest in getting the FDA to acknowledge that some side effects take decades to discover.

 If you think this article is important, please share it with a friend or family member.
 Thank you for spreading the word about drug safety.